kasiakalemba/Leaflet-Basic-Skills/README.md

-# Leaflet - Basic Skills Demonstration
+# Leaflet - World Earthquake View

 ## Summary:
 This challenge's task was to build a new set of tools to allow visualization of earthquake data.
 The data set is a collection of a massive amount of data from all over the world each day, but it lack a meaningful way of displaying it.
 The task was to be able to visualize the data allowingto better educate the public and other government organizations.